 Dry skin types can slow down the appearance of aging and help their skin appear more hydrated by adopting certain lifestyle habits.
 These include:

-- Use lukewarm water when washing—it’s less likely to strip your skin of its natural oils.
+…when washing—it’s less likely to strip your skin of its natural oils.

-- Avoid soaps and harsh detergents that strip skin oils—these include sodium lauryl sulfate and other sulfates, alcohols, synthetic fragrances, antibacterials, dyes, preservatives, parabens, lye, and bar soaps.
+These strip skin oils—these include sodium lauryl sulfate and other sulfates, alcohols, synthetic fragrances, antibacterials, dyes, preservatives, parabens, lye, and bar soaps.
 Also, be aware of the type of detergent you’re using on your clothes, as harsh chemicals in most laundry detergents can irritate dry skin.

-- Protect from the sun all the time, summer and winter.
+All the time, summer and winter.
 UV rays are very drying and damaging to skin’s outer layer.

-- Use a humidifier to increase the water content in the air in your home, particularly in your bedroom.
+…to increase the water content in the air in your home, particularly in your bedroom.
 The more humid the air is, the less it will rob your skin of vital moisture.

-- Protect from harsh weather, particularly if you live in a cold, dry climate.
+Particularly if you live in a cold, dry climate.
 During the cold weather, wear gloves, hats and scarves to protect your skin from the elements.

-- Avoid irritating fabrics like wool, as these can further irritate dry skin and weaken the outer layer.
+Like wool, as these can further irritate dry skin and weaken the outer layer.
 Choose cotton, bamboo, and silk instead.

-- Eat foods with fatty acids, like fatty fish, walnuts, and flaxseed.
+Like fatty fish, walnuts, and flaxseed.
 You can also take an omega-3 fatty acid supplement to help your skin.

-- Avoid allergens and irritants in your personal care products.
+…in your personal care products.
 Dry skin types are even more vulnerable to the adverse effects of chemicals in typical cleansers, creams, serums, and treatments.
 Choose natural and organic products to help your skin look its best.